 Objectives of Research

-An understanding of the client's history will be obtained through examining their files.
+An understanding of the client’s history will be obtained by examining their files.
 Data regarding all former clients for the 2006-2008 financial grant years will be collected in regards to demographics, programmatic statistics, client history, and the initial Global Appraisal of Individual Needs – Short Screener (GAIN-SS) score.
-The legal guardians' perspective will be extrapolated through mail-in surveys.
-An in-depth interview and a mail-in survey will give an understanding of the effectiveness of the program though the client's perspective.
-Finally, a pretest posttest method of the GAIN-SS shows change over time in the participant's lives.
+The legal guardians’ perspective will be extrapolated through mail-in surveys.
+An in-depth interview and a mail-in survey will give an understanding of the effectiveness of the program through the client’s perspective.
+Finally, a pretest-posttest method of the GAIN-SS shows change over time in the participant’s lives.
 The study will use both qualitative and quantitative approaches to reach this means.

 Hypotheses and Operational Definitions

 The research question guiding this project seeks to determine the effectiveness of the CRC’s Directions Program in facilitating lasting change and meeting the needs of its clients during the financial grant years for 2006-2008.
 Four hypotheses are used to explore this research question.

 Hypothesis 1: Positive Impact in Former Clients Life